tinacms/tina.io/content/docs/self-hosted/starters/nextjs-vercel.md

 #### `GITHUB_PERSONAL_ACCESS_TOKEN`

-GitHub personal access token generated in your [GitHub developer settings](https://github.com/settings/personal-access-tokens/new).
-Make sure to assign it `repo` access to your new repository with Read/Write access to Contents.
+A GitHub personal access token can be generated in your [GitHub developer settings](https://github.com/settings/personal-access-tokens/new).
+Make sure to assign it `repo` access to the new repository with Read/Write access to Contents.

 #### `NEXTAUTH_SECRET`

 Random string used by NextAuth.js for JWT encryption

-#### `NEXTAUTH_CREDENTIALS_KEY`

-The key name to use for storing user credentials in the KV database (i.e. `tinacms_users`).

-Click the **Deploy** button to finish deploying the site.

-### Test Out Your New Deployment
+### Test Deployment

 At this point you'll be able to poke around with your new starter.
-If you add `/admin` to the URL, you'll see that you'll be prompted to login.
+If you add `/admin` to the URL, you should be prompted to login.

-### Creating Your First User

-When you first visit the sign in screen, you will be prompted to setup a user to login.
-Once the user is created, you will be redirected to login.
-Use the new account credentials to sign in and you will be redirected to TinaCMS.

 ## Local Development